 "You have the missing pages?"
 I ask.
 Kairi nods.

 "Yes… You'll need them, I think," she tells me.
 She waves a hand over the book with the pages slipped into place, and the papers are re-attached to the book as if they were never torn out.
 Then she flips to the page with the faded text at the bottom and starts muttering again, and as she runs her finger over the faded words, they reappear.
 "Arani asked Marik to remove those pages and fade these words when he requested this lexicon be brought back here.
-You'll need it in top condition for the trials thought," she says once she's done.
+You'll need it in top condition for the trials though," she says once she's done.

 "You're sending her to Auldrant, aren't you?"
 Sakkaku asks.
 Kairi smiles.